sergiotasconmorales/imp_vqa/README.md

 ⚠️ **IMPORTANT: If you downloaded the data from the previous links, ignore the next section (Data preparation).**

 ### Data preparation

-🪲⚠️ **A bug is being fixed in the data preparation.
-Please download the data directly with the links above.**

 Download the data:
 - VQA-Introspect: [link](https://msropendata.com/datasets/946d5f57-4e6d-4b12-ae3e-8935d776f539)